The vCloud Director installer verifies that the target server meets all upgrade prerequisites and upgrades the vCloud Director software on the server.

 If you changed logging properties

-When the vCloud Director software upgrade is complete, the installer displays a message indicating where the old configuration files are stored, then reminds you to run the database upgrade tool.
+When the vCloud Director upgrade finishes, the installer displays a message with information about the location of the old configuration files.
+Then the installer prompts you to run the database upgrade tool.

 What to do next